tensorflow/tfjs-models/deeplab/README.md

 - **canvas** (optional) :: `HTMLCanvasElement`

-Pass an optional canvas element as `canvas` to draw the output as a side effect.
+Pass an optional canvas element as `canvas` to draw the output

 - **colormap** (optional) :: `[number, number, number][]`